-Matthews is associate professor of Sociology, Anthropology, and Demography (courtesy Geography) and the Director of the Demography Program (a graduate dual degree program – see www.pop.psu.edu/demography).
+Matthews is Professor of Sociology, Anthropology, and Demography (courtesy Geography) and the Director of the Demography Program (a graduate dual degree program – see www.sites.psu.edu/demography).
 Matthews is trained in quantitative geography (Bristol, UK) and planning (University of Cardiff, Wales) and prior to his arrival at Penn State in 1994, was an assistant professor of Geography at UCLA.

 Matthews has published in several fields—geography, epidemiology, public health, demography and sociology—most recently on topics including residential segregation, crime, alcohol outlets, physical activity, religious landscapes, cancer screening, and health care distrust as well as on spatial analysis, the use of geospatial data on studies of social, built, and physical environments, and conceptual issues regarding both the definition and measurement of neighborhoods and neighborhood exposure.

 His teaching interests are in Health, Disease & Society/Medical Sociology, Spatial Inequality Urban Sociology, Spatial Demography and GIS/Spatial Analysis.
 Over the next few years his goals are to publish as widely as possible in sociology, health and social science journals, and remain grant active seeking new sources of funding for his own research.
 Click here for a full CV with current grants.

 Matthews is co-editor of Demography (2016-2019) and has served as an associate editor of Demographic Research and on the editorial boards of five other journals: American Journal of Preventive Medicine, Demography, Health and Place, GeoJournal, and Spatial Demography.